TheLengendaryWiz/Personalized-Medicine-with-AI/Readme.md

 # Personalized Medicine

-This is a personal project.
-This is an attempt to create a working personalized medicine system interface using AI.
-Hopefully this will be useful in the field of medicine.
+This is a personal project and an attempt to create a working personalized medicine system interface using AI.
+Hopefully, this will be useful in the field of medicine.

 ## Running the project
-First, you need to install the dependencies and change the backend url in /public/DDI/index.html and /public/EUI/index.html.
+First, you need to install the dependencies and change the backend URL in /public/DDI/index.html and /public/EUI/index.html.
 Then, you need to run the server.
-Make sure to install the follwing dependencies:
+Make sure to install the following dependencies:

 `pip install flask`
 `pip install flask-cors`